Paul-Browne/vowAll/README.md

 # vowAll
-vowAll: An ES5 friendly alternative to Promise.All in about 300 bytes
+vowAll: An ES5 friendly alternative to Promise.all in under 400 bytes.

 ```javascript
 vowAll([